Desperate Housewife

 • Nature & Travel

-Researchers have uncovered some fascinating facts about the foraging behavior of honeybees and bumblebees.
-While honeybees tend to stick to their chosen floral patches, bumblebees prefer to explore new areas.…
+New research reveals surprising differences in how honeybees and bumblebees search for food.
+While honeybees tend to stick to their chosen floral patches, bumblebees prefer to explore new areas.
+Though…

 • Nature & Travel